asibic/glassalpha/site/docs/examples/german-credit-audit.md

-# Financial Lending Audit - German Credit Dataset
+# Target Example: Financial Lending Audit - German Credit Dataset

-This example demonstrates a complete audit workflow for financial lending compliance using the German Credit dataset.
+!!! warning "Planned Feature - Not Yet Implemented"
+    This example describes the target functionality.
+The audit generation system is currently under development.

-!!! success "Phase 1 Priority"
+!!! success "Development Priority"
-    This is one of the two required example audits for Phase 1 completion.
-Must produce publication-ready PDF reports.
+    This is one of the two required example audits for initial release.
+When complete, it will produce publication-ready PDF reports.

 ## Overview

-The German Credit dataset is a regulatory compliance benchmark containing 1,000 loan applications with 20 features including demographics, financial status, and loan details.
-This example shows how to generate a regulator-ready PDF audit for credit scoring models.
+The German Credit dataset is our primary benchmark for developing the financial lending compliance audit.
+It contains 1,000 loan applications with 20 features including demographics, financial status, and loan details.
+This example will demonstrate how Glass Alpha generates regulator-ready PDF audits for credit scoring models.

+## Why This Example Matters

+- **Regulatory relevance**: Directly addresses ECOA/FCRA requirements
+- **Real-world complexity**: Mixed numerical and categorical features
+- **Fairness challenges**: Contains protected attributes requiring bias analysis
+- **Industry standard**: Widely used compliance benchmark

 ## Dataset Details